Khazady/blog-and-auth-page-router/public/content/posts/en/react-js.md

 ### `key` attribute

-- Helps optimize updating a list of elements created with `map`.
+- Needed to optimize updating a list of elements created with `map`.
-- If we add a new element at the beginning or middle of the array, React with `key` can match existing elements and update **only the changed** ones, avoiding a full re-render.
+- If we add a new element at the start or middle of the array, React with `key` can correctly match existing elements and update **only the changed ones**, avoiding a full re-render of all elements.
+- It's not recommended to use an array index if the list is dynamic (removing an element from the middle would be seen as removing the last element, and React would treat the rest as changed).

 ### React.lazy

-- Useful when you don't want a component in the initial bundle (the compiled file with all project modules).
+- Useful when we don't want a component to go into the initial bundle (the file built from all project files).
-- Initial loading becomes faster because the bundle is smaller, but the user waits when the lazy component loads.
+- The initial load will be faster (smaller bundle), but the user will wait for the component to load.
-- Wrap such components in `React.Suspense` and provide a loader in `fallback` (the bundle is split into chunks).
+- Such a component should be wrapped in `React.Suspense` and a loader specified in `fallback` (the bundle is split into chunks).

+### Profiler

+- Component for measuring render time.
+- Wrap part of the tree in `<Profiler id="name" onRender={callback}>`.
+- Detailed analysis is available in the **Profiler** tab in React DevTools.

 ### Optimizing child component re-renders

-- Without PureComponent / shouldComponentUpdate / React.memo, **components re-render every time their parent re-renders, regardless of prop changes**.
+- Without PureComponent / shouldComponentUpdate / React.memo **components re-render every time the parent re-renders regardless of prop changes.**

 ```javascript
 // UserName will re-render every time the button is clicked